iotaledger/sd-jwt-payload/README.md

 *Note: `SdObjectEncoder` is generic over `Hasher` which allows custom encoding with other hash functions.*

 The encoder can encode any of the object's values or any array element, using the `conceal` and `conceal_array_entry` methods respectively.
-Suppose the value of `region` should be selectively disclosed as well as the value of `address` and the first `phone` value.
+Suppose the value of `street_address` should be selectively disclosed as well as the value of `address` and the first `phone` value.

 ```rust
   let disclosure1 = encoder.conceal(&["address", "street_address"], None).unwrap();